Ohio Cracks Down On Threats Directed At Athletes

 You Can’t Have It Both Ways

 The need to address online threats also raises an interesting question about the new era of legal sports betting.
-Advocates of legal, regulated online gambling (of which I count myself) have claimed that sports betting is not new to the U.S., rather, legal sports betting is new.
-Whatever is happening now was happening before, just in the shadows.
+Advocates of legal, regulated online gambling (of which I count myself) have claimed that sports betting is not new to the U.S.; rather, legal sports betting is new.
+Whatever was happening now was happening before, just in the shadows.

-When the leagues brought up integrity concerns, supporters noted that integrity concerns should have been an issue leagues addressed all along, since illegal sports betting has been widely available in the U.S., both online and through neighborhood bookies.
+When the leagues brought up integrity concerns, supporters noted that integrity concerns should have been issues leagues addressed all along since illegal sports betting has been widely available in the U.S., both online and through neighborhood bookies.

 When players’ associations and athletes raised concerns about threats, the same argument was employed.
 People are already betting on games, so threats are a possibility whether sports betting is legal or illegal.
 Furthermore, legal betting makes it harder for harassers to stay anonymous.

-But it does appear threats are increasing in the legal era.
+However, it appears that threats are increasing in the legal era.
 It can be argued that the increase in integrity issues we’ve seen is a byproduct of legalization.
-Meaning, these things were happening before but are now being reported, which is a good thing.
+Meaning that these things were happening before but are now being reported, which is a good thing.
 That could be the case with threats directed at athletes, but one assumes legitimate and over-the-top threats and harassment would always be reported, legal betting or not.

 The uptick in harassment and threats could be because of several factors: